Stages of Revelation

 There is a lot to unpack in this relatively long section.

-The most striking thing about this passage to me is how deeply it interweaves its view of God’s revelation of himself to humanity with salvation history—the different stages of revelation—working from the patriarchs through Israel, down to Christ.
+The most striking thing about this passage is how deeply it interweaves God’s revelation of himself to humanity with salvation history—the different stages of revelation—working from the patriarchs through Israel, down to Christ.
+The Catechism, summarizing Dei Verbum § 2, calls this a single “economy of Revelation” realized “by deeds and words which are intrinsically bound up with each other” (CCC § 53), unfolding gradually until it culminates in Christ, who is “at the same time the mediator and the fullness of all revelation” (Dei Verbum § 2).

-It traces the progress of God’s work of salvation, acknowledging the exceptionalism of Israel, while simultaneously recognizing the availability of salvation to all.
+The Catechism traces the progress of God’s work of salvation, acknowledging the exceptionalism of Israel while simultaneously recognizing the availability of salvation to all.

 Importance of Historicity